 Now that the project "doorbell" is off the table, I had to connect the underground power cable for the gate again.
 Which, in the meantime, was missing a bit in the middle, where I made the cut.
 So I couldn't just put it together anymore.
 I needed to insert a new piece of underground cable and connect everything on two sides.
 Here's where today's title fits perfectly: When connecting two cables with a new self-cut cable in the middle.
 DO NOT, I repeat, DO NOT estimate the needed cable length before connecting the pieces.
 Just use something that is way longer than you need.
 Do not try to half-measure everything so it's just perfect.
 Otherwise, you might be as "lucky" like me: The self-cut piece of cable for connecting everything was too short.
 Of course, I noticed this after I already connected 3 of the four parts, and only had the last part remaining.
 Did I mention before, that it was already dark outside and the mosquitos swarming around me—squatting and sweating there—with my pregnant wife sitting next to me holding a flashlight, so I could see while holding my face near the soil just to be able to screw the connection-screws into the connection thingy?
 WTF.
 The thing was, we needed the gate to be operational so we had the safety of being able to drive the car.
 Because my wife could give birth now any moment and we need to be in a hospital for that…

-So, enough off my stories.
-To bring this around to software development: Once again, trying to optimise things before you have the complete picture of the situation, might not lead you to victory and success, but to soil on your face, mosquito bites on your whole body and more swear words than I’d like our daughters to hear.
+So, enough of my stories.
+To bring this around to software development: Once again, trying to optimize things before you have the complete picture of the situation, might not lead you to victory and success, but to soil on your face, mosquito bites on your whole body and more swear words than I'd like our daughters to hear.
 Take care.